Manmohan Singh: Second term (2009–2014)

-Manmohan Singh declined to appear before a Joint Parliamentary Committee (JPC) in April 2013 when called upon by one of the members of JPC Yashwant Sinha for his alleged involvement in the 2G case.
+Singh's government had an approval rating of 30% by 2013.

-Post-premiership (2014–present)
+Post-premiership (2014–2024)

 Singh's premiership officially ended at noon on 17 May 2014.
-He did not contest the 2014 general election for the 16th Lok Sabha.
-Singh resigned his post as prime minister, after the Bharatiya Janata Party led National Democratic Alliance won the 2014 Lok Sabha election.
-He served as the acting prime minister till 25 May 2014, when Narendra Modi was sworn in as the new prime minister.
-Singh along with Congress president Sonia Gandhi, former Presidents A. P. J. Abdul Kalam and Pratibha Patil, Vice President Hamid Ansari attended Narendra Modi's swearing-in ceremony.
-After the swearing-in ceremony Singh shifted to 3 Motilal Nehru Road, New Delhi.
-In 2016 it was announced that Singh was to take up a position at Panjab University as the Jawaharlal Nehru Chair, which he eventually never did.
+He did not contest the 2014 general election for the 16th Lok Sabha as the prime ministerial candidate.
+He resigned his post as prime minister after the Bharatiya Janata Party-led National Democratic Alliance won the election.
+He served as the acting prime minister till 26 May 2014, when Narendra Modi was sworn in as the new prime minister.
+Singh, along with Congress president Sonia Gandhi, former presidents A. P. J. Abdul Kalam and Pratibha Patil, and Vice-President Hamid Ansari attended Modi's swearing-in ceremony.

+In 2016, it was announced that Singh was to take up a position at Panjab University as the Jawaharlal Nehru Chair, which he eventually did not.
+He was elected as the Rajya Sabha MP for Rajasthan in 2019, succeeding BJP MP Madan Lal Saini.
+Singh retired from the Rajya Sabha in April 2024 and was succeeded by Sonia Gandhi.

-Public image
+Public image and legacy

 The Independent described Singh as "one of the world's most revered leaders" and "a man of uncommon decency and grace", noting that he drives a Maruti 800, one of the humblest cars in the Indian market.
 Khushwant Singh lauded Singh as the best prime minister India has had, even rating him higher than Jawaharlal Nehru.
 He mentions an incident in his book Absolute Khushwant: The Low-Down on Life, Death and Most things In-between where after losing the 1999 Lok Sabha elections, Singh immediately returned the ₹2 lakh he had borrowed from the writer for hiring taxis.
 Terming him as the best example of integrity, Khushwant Singh stated, "When people talk of integrity, I say the best example is the man who occupies the country's highest office."

 In 2010, Newsweek magazine recognised him as a world leader who is respected by other heads of state, describing him as "the leader other leaders love."
 The article quoted Mohamed ElBaradei, who remarked that Singh is "the model of what a political leader should be."
 Singh also received the World Statesman Award in 2010.
 Henry Kissinger described Singh as "a statesman with vision, persistence and integrity", and praised him for his "leadership, which has been instrumental in the economic transformation underway in India."

-Manmohan Singh was ranked 18 on the 2010 Forbes list of the World's Most Powerful People.
+Singh was ranked 18 on the 2010 Forbes list of the World's Most Powerful People.
 Forbes magazine described Singh as being "universally praised as India's best prime minister since Nehru".
 Australian journalist Greg Sheridan praised Singh "as one of the greatest statesmen in Asian history."
 Singh was later ranked 19 and 28 in 2012 and 2013 in the Forbes list.
+Time magazine described Singh as "guiding India into the ranks of the great powers".